No prescription needed to obtain antibiotics from almost half of online sites, study shows

 Researchers at Imperial College London analysed the practices of 20 so-called ‘online pharmacies’ accessible to UK citizens.

-To select pharmacies for the study, the researchers entered the search term ‘buy antibiotics online’ into Google and Yahoo and picked the 10 pharmacy outlets topping the results of each search engine.
+To select pharmacies for the study, the researchers entered the search term ‘buy antibiotics online’ into Google and Yahoo and picked the ten pharmacy outlets topping the results of each search engine.

-They then checked the online pharmacies’ websites thoroughly to see whether they were registered with the regulator, the Medicines and Healthcare products Regulatory Agency, whether a prescription was required to obtain an antibiotic and whether the consumer could influence the type, dose and duration of antibiotic dispensed.
+They then checked the online pharmacies’ websites thoroughly to see whether they were registered with the regulator, the Medicines and Healthcare products Regulatory Agency (MHRA), whether a prescription was required to obtain an antibiotic and whether the consumer could influence the type, dose and duration of antibiotic dispensed.

 The researchers also checked whether the purchaser was required to provide information on allergies, comorbidities or pregnancy, and whether the online pharmacy provided any details of potential adverse effects prior to the sale.

 By law, online medicine vendors selling to UK consumers must register with both the MHRA and the pharmacy regulator, the General Pharmaceutical Council in Great Britain (GPhC) (and the Pharmaceutical Society of Northern Ireland in that country).

 However, the results of the study, published in the Journal of Antimicrobial Chemotherapy, show that just five (25%) of the 20 online pharmacy websites studied displayed appropriate evidence of registration with both the MHRA and the GPhC and were the only ones to show evidence of operating from within Great Britain.

 All five were online versions of UK high street pharmacies and required a prescription before an antibiotic would be delivered.